How to Use Selenium Grid in the Cloud

 When choosing to implement a local Selenium Grid, there are certain considerations.

-The clear benefit of Selenium Grid is the amount of time it can save testing teams by allowing distributed parallel testing.
+The biggest benefit is the amount of time it can save testing teams by allowing distributed parallel testing.
 The framework is well-equipped to execute tests.
 More importantly, if tests fail, Selenium Grid provides diagnostic tools that shed light on the issue so it can be resolved.

 Selenium Grid also supports focused testing, allowing particular tests to be assigned to specific computers.
 This leads to valuable flexibility in the test automation process.